-Microsoft Azure Management Console Dashboard provides continuous performance and capacity monitoring and displays both real-time and historical performance graphs.
-Performance and utilization can be produced for defined historical periods and the current processing.
+Microsoft Azure Management Console provides continuous performance and capacity monitoring and displays both real-time and historical performance graphs.
+Performance and utilization data can be produced for defined historical periods and in real time.
 Management reviews performance and utilization to correlate tasks to utilization, and to troubleshoot problems.